cb4ds/DGEobj.utils/cran-comments.md

 ## Comments from Maintainer

-* This is a new package to be added to CRAN, it contains utilities for running DE analysis in concert with the (newish) DGEobj package
+* This is a new package to be added to CRAN, it contains utilities for running DE analysis in concert with the DGEobj package
 * Code Coverage is 99%

 ---